Oundle School is one of Britain’s leading co-educational boarding and day schools, situated in the charming market town of Oundle, Northamptonshire.

 In the classroom, our average class size is nineteen up to the GCSE years with a maximum of twenty-four.
 Our GCSE class size is an average of eighteen with a maximum of twenty-four, and our average A Level class size is twelve.

 Our House system lies at the heart of School life.
 In the junior years from 11 – 13, pupils are part of either The Berrystead, our junior boarding House, or Scott House, our junior day House.
 Both Houses are located together with a large shared garden and courts to ensure a deep sense of community for our youngest pupils.
-We have eight senior boys’ boarding Houses and five senior girls’ Houses, each catering for around sixty pupils, as well as Laxton, our senior day House.
+We have eight senior boys’ boarding Houses and five senior girls’ Houses, each catering for around sixty pupils, as well as Laxton and Sadler, our two senior day Houses.
 All pupils dine in their House dining room along with their Housemaster or Housemistress, teaching staff and Matron, fostering a strong sense of community and family.Discover The Houses

 Oundle is a charming market town in the heart of Northamptonshire, a beautiful rural county in central England with excellent access to Cambridge and London.
 Often considered a hidden gem, Northamptonshire in fact borders eight counties: Cambridgeshire, Bedfordshire, Warwickshire, Rutland and Leicestershire, Lincolnshire, Buckinghamshire and Oxfordshire.

 Oundle lies just fifteen miles west of Peterborough, a city which enjoys fast rail links south to London (45 minutes) as well as north to York (1hr15) and Edinburgh in Scotland (around four hours).
 On the road, Oundle has excellent access to the A1(M) and the A14, with Cambridge an hour away south-east.
 Birmingham lies an hour and a quarter west, and Oxford an hour and a half south-west.

 minute train from Peterborough to London King’s Cross